 Serve with Enchiladas or other favorite Mexican-style dinner recipes.
-(Coming soon to the blog!)
+From the traditional enchiladas, quesadillas to drizzling the enchilada sauce on Tex-Mex ground beef skillet or this Mexican chicken quinoa recipe.

 - The sauce - my best tip is to make a double batch of this goodness and keep the rest in the fridge for up to a week or frozen for up to 3 months!
 I bet it won’t last that long though and will be eaten the same week :)!

 - This recipe makes about 500ml of Enchilada Sauce which equals 2 ¼ cups.